 Catch comparison model:

-Factors considered for the catch analysis between the vessels were the distance separating the two vessels and the presence of large rocks in the trawl.
+Factors considered for the comparative catch analysis between the vessels were the distance separating the two vessels and the presence of large rocks in the trawl.
 Swept areas were included as offset terms.
-The standard errors associated with the active trawling phase was included in the analysis.
-Observed counts at for each site and vessel for a given species were modelled as a Bayesian hierarchical model.
+The standard errors associated with the active trawling phase were included in the analysis.
+Observed counts for a given species for each site and vessel were modelled as a Bayesian hierarchical model.
 Formally, the model is defined as follows: